How to Minimise Environmental Impact of Direct Mail Plastic

 So, here are our mosquito bites into the flesh of unnecessary plastic use:

-Shrink-wrapping mailed items is popular, especially for brochures and magazines, helping to protect products from water damage and wear and tear.
-However, smaller items need no such treatment—so think about using postcards, paper envelopes and one-piece mailers for your marketing, if that’s at all possible.
+Polythene wrapping mailed items is popular, especially for brochures and magazines, helping to protect products from water damage and wear and tear.
+However, smaller items can be mailed plastic free, so think about using postcards, paper envelopes and one-piece mailers for your marketing; be creative and standout from the crowd.

 - There are recyclable, bio, oxo-degradable, compostable and photodegradable plastics available for mailing envelopes and bags.

 - Shrink plastic film which breaks down is available, but it’s NOT truly biodegradable (yet), even if advertised as such.
 It is ‘degradable’—because the molecular structure doesn’t change, or, if it does, it will take decades.
 The best thing to do here is minimise the thickness of the film you use.
-(It’s worth noting here, that weight-for-weight, paper uses 100% more power in its production than plastic, so the environmental impact is not as clear cut as we might imagine)
+(It’s worth noting here, that weight-for-weight, paper uses 100% more power in its production than plastic, so it too has an environmental impact)

 - For packaging, there’s shredded cardboard and paper, and material made from corn or potato starch.
-There is also biodegradable bubble wrap, with a special additive that means it only lasts for 1-2 years in landfill before, theoretically, being absorbed into the ground as a harmless residue.
+There is also biodegradable bubble wrap, with a special additive that means it only lasts for 1-2 years in landfill before being absorbed into the ground as a harmless residue.

-While not used as standard, we do offer these alternatives to our clients.
-We must point out that they have a shorter shelf life, since they start to degrade as soon as they’re in contact with light and/or oxygen, and they do come at a higher cost – but what price preserving the environment?
+We can offer all of these alternatives to our clients.
+These are great products although they do have a shorter shelf life, since they start to degrade as soon as they’re in contact with light and/or oxygen, and come at a higher cost.

 We always use suppliers with excellent environmental standards